KeplerGO/pyke/docs/source/index.rst

 Acknowledgment
 **************

-PyKE is maintained by the Kepler/K2 Guest Observer Office.
-Issues and contributions are welcome via the `GitHub repository <https://github.com/KeplerGO/PyKE>`_.
+PyKE is a community project `developed on GitHub <https://github.com/KeplerGO/PyKE>`_ and supported by the `Kepler/K2 Guest Observer Office <https://keplerscience.arc.nasa.gov>`_.
+Please consider :ref:`citing PyKE <citing>` if you find this code useful in your research.